robertcedwards/juice-docs/blog/2023-01-02-how-to-sell-nfts/index.md

 ![project deployed](project-deployed.webp)

 :::tip
 You can go through this entire process on Goerli testnet before launching your project on mainnet.
-If you have any questions, please come by the Juicebox discord server for support at discord.gg/juicebox.
+If you have any questions, please come by the [Support channel](https://discord.com/channels/775859454780244028/864240636277293106) in the Juicebox Discord.
 :::

 Note that the NFT images might take awhile to display properly.
 If someone wants to purchase an NFT at the 0.1 ETH tier, for example, they just click on the NFT, click the customized pay button, click `I understand` to acknowledge the safety warning, and then click `Pay`.
 You can even leave a little on-chain memo like “we love the flamingos”, an image, or Banny sticker with your contribution.